Patented Stand-up Pouch: The ecological all-rounder

 The recyclable stand-up pouch from the Frosch brand has won the German Design Awards 2021 in the category “Excellent Communications Design – Eco Design”!
 The manufacturer Werner & Mertz of Mainz has received the award for “outstanding design quality” in the words of the international jury of experts.

-We have summarized the most important information on the stand-up pouch in a factsheet.
+We have summarized the most important information about the stand-up pouch in a factsheet.